SamuelWestvain/BS-Lang/Readme.md

 # 📜 BSLang

 **BSLang** is a Gen-Z inspired toy programming language designed to be expressive, fun, and functionally capable.
 With meme-driven syntax and semantics, it aims to make programming both entertaining and educational.
+You might be thinking why to create a language like this:

+> "And behold, the Language was made — not that it should merely run, but that it should Vibe..." ~GenZ Bible 1:1

 <p align="center">
 <img src="logo-bs-lang-main.png" alt="BSLang Logo" />